ChrysoliteAzalea/giantess_story/story.md

 "Nice to meet you, Radiance!
 Thank you for coming.", Anwyll responded.

 "I'm Inessa, a 214 year old faerie.
 I made friends with Fragrance and Radiance seventy years ago.
-I have lots of friends in this town.", Inessa introduced herself.
+I have lots of friends in this town."

 "Nice to meet you, Inessa.
 Thank you for coming.
 And I'm Anwyll.
 I'm 15 years old, I was transported to this world two weeks ago.
 Fragrance found me and took me to her home.
-I was a school student in my world.", Anwyll introduced himself.
+I was a school student in my world."

 "Nice to meet you"